joelcpinheiro/ec2_terraform/README.md

 terraform apply
 ```

-#### Now you must to use your key par with .pem extension and connect on your new EC2 Instance, as a example below:
+#### Now you must to use your key par with .pem extension(created earlier) and connect on your new EC2 Instance, as a example below:

 ```sh
 ssh -i "keyparAWS.pem" centos@ecIPAWS.compute-1.amazonaws.com
 ```

-#### Don't forget to save your .tfstate file on the safe place.
+#### Don't forget to save your .tfstate file in a safe place.

 #### Version
 ------------